MFW2000/richbound/README.md

 - Open-ended gameplay with multiple legal or illegal paths to success
 - Text-based interface for a retro gaming experience
 - Manage health, hunger and sleep to survive
-- Manage your finances, inventory and assets
 - Variety of activities including begging, odd jobs, petty crime
 - Avoid the law and various dangers while building your empire
-- Purchase and manage businesses with various available upgrades and expansions
+- Purchase and manage businesses with various upgrades and expansions
 - Purchase and use various items and weapons to aid in your survival and success
 - Purchase and use various vehicles to improve travel and efficiency